Ellen Langer: Aging

-Langer and colleagues have conducted multiple forms of research to promote the flexibility of aging.
-Some of her most impactful work has been her research on her famous Counterclockwise Study (1979).
-This study found that when elderly men were temporarily placed in a setting that recreated their past, their health improved, and they even looked younger.
+Langer and colleagues have conducted multiple forms of research to promote the idea of the flexibility of aging.
+Her well known 1979 Counterclockwise Study found that when elderly men were temporarily placed in a setting that recreated their past, their health improved, and they even looked younger.
 This study was originally published by Oxford University Press and later described in her best seller, Mindfulness.
 It is the basis of what is now called Reminiscence Therapy.
 The study was the basis of a British Academy of Film and Television Awards nominated BBC series, The Young Ones.
 The original study was published in a chapter of a book edited by Langer published by Oxford University Press.
 In 2018, the counterclockwise study was repeated in Italy, but the results have not been published as of 2024.
-Langer and colleagues have explored the theory of mind/body which the counterclockwise study is a part more broadly.
+Langer and colleagues have explored the theory of mind/body in other ways.

-Other important work has shown that rewarding behaviors and following completion of memory tasks improves memory.
-Another study showed that among nursing home patients, simply taking care of a plant improves mental and physical health, as well as life expectancy.
+Other work has shown that rewarding behaviors and following completion of memory tasks improves memory.
+A study showed that among nursing home patients, simply taking care of a plant improves mental and physical health, as well as life expectancy.
 By having chambermaids call their everyday activity "exercise" rather than "labor," Langer found that the chambermaids experienced a myriad of health benefits including: "a decrease in their systolic blood pressure, weight, and waist-to-hip ratio."

 Mindfulness

-Langer is well known for her contributions to the study of mindfulness and of mindless behaviour, with these contributions having provided the basis for many studies focused on individual differences in unconscious behavior and decision-making processes in humans.
-Although she initially studied meditation as well, her larger contribution is to the study of mindfulness without meditation.
+Langer is known for her contributions to the study of mindfulness and of mindless behaviour, which provided the basis for many studies focused on individual differences in unconscious behavior and decision-making processes in humans.
+Although she initially studied meditation as well, she grew to focus more on the study of mindfulness without meditation.

-In 1989, she published Mindfulness, her first book, showing its widespread influence and application to business, education, science, art, and interpersonal relationships, and she is widely known as the "mother of mindfulness".
+In 1989, she published Mindfulness, arguing for the widespread influence and application of mindfulness to business, education, science, art, and interpersonal relationships, and she became known as the "mother of mindfulness".
 Langer defines mindfulness as "the simple act of noticing new things."
 The Langer Mindfulness Scale aims to proxy for measures of this form of mindfulness.
 Langer says that mindfulness can help teach that "uncertainty is the rule rather than the exception."